By: Tatum Stafford

 Another popular art collection in the valley is the Linton & Kay Gallery at Mandoon Estate.
 The gallery exhibits an array of Australian and international paintings and sculptures, alongside Aboriginal art pieces from emerging and established artists.

 James Street, the main drag in the neighbouring suburb of Guildford, is home to a number of antique shops with vintage homewares, collectables and quirky memorabilia.
 One of the most fascinating shops is Dr Russell’s Imaginarium, tucked inside Ethel St Courtyard off James Street.
 Here you’ll find vintage toy cars, old telephones and movie cameras, and even an impressive range of original Star Wars memorabilia.

 The beautiful Walyunga National Park is a 15min drive from the valley, and boasts plenty of natural attractions, picturesque walking trails and vibrant displays of wildflowers in spring.
 If you’re eager to hit the trails, the 11km Echidna Trail loop offers beautiful views of the Avon Valley after a few steep woodland sections, or if you’d rather an easier walk, take the 6.4km Syd’s Rapids trail leaving from Boongarup Pool.
 You can stay the night at the Walyunga Campground, which is a short drive from the popular Walyunga Pool.

 |When to go||

-It’s tricky to travel around the Swan Valley by foot, so you’ll need either a car or bike.
-If driving, there are plenty of signs around the region and neighbouring suburbs – just make sure you’ve got a reliable designated driver if you’re sampling local alcoholic drinks.
+It’s difficult to travel around the Swan Valley on foot, so you’ll need a car or a bike to get around.
+If driving, make sure you have a designated driver if you’re sampling wine or other alcoholic drinks.

 RAC members save 10% on Swan Valley Food and Wine Tours with Experience Oz WA.

-Last updated October 2020
+Last updated December 2021